-Because of its small width, Crete has few rivers, starting from the mountains of the island, in the central part, and ending either at the Libyan or Cretan Sea.
+Because of its small width, Crete has few rivers, starting from the mountains of the island, in the central part, and ending either at the South Cretan or North Cretan Sea.
 Most of them have water only during the winter months, while on summer they get dry.

 Akoumianos river is the third larger river (in water quantity) in the province of Agios Vasilios (after Megas and Platys River).
 It gets its water from dozens of sources from the slopes of the mountains Kedros and Asiderotas and has water all year round, especially in its upper part.